top of page

 Over the next few years, the fabric of the chapel was substantially altered or obscured by walls, rendering the building unusable as a place of worship.
 And the chapel’s demise as a place of worship seems to have coincided with a gradual decline in numbers of pilgrims to the well.
 As a contrast, we have two distinguished authors as sources.
 Writing in 1724, Daniel Defoe claimed in his ‘Tour thro England and Wales’, that the numbers of pilgrims,

-‘Thronging hither to receive the healing sanative virtue of the water, which they do not hope for as it is a medicinal water, but it is a miraculous water, and heals them by virtue of the intercession and influence of this famous virgin, St Winifrid; of which I believe as much as comes to my share.’
+Thronging hither to receive the healing sanative virtue of the water, which they do not hope for as it is a medicinal water, but it is a miraculous water, and heals them by virtue of the intercession and influence of this famous virgin, St Winifrid; of which I believe as much as comes to my share.

-‘The bath is completely and indecently open.
+The bath is completely and indecently open.
 A woman bathed while we looked on’.

 So, Defoe’s throngs of 1724 had fallen to a single individual bathing by 1774.
 This in itself is no definitive evidence of a decline, but in 1796, Thomas Pennant writes,

-‘The resort of pilgrims of late years to these Fontanalia has considerably decreased; the greatest number are from Lancashire.
+The resort of pilgrims of late years to these Fontanalia has considerably decreased; the greatest number are from Lancashire.
 In the summer, still a few are to be seen in the water in deep devotion up to their chins for hours, sending up their prayers or performing a number of evolutions round the polygonal well, or threading the arch between well and well a prescribed number of times’.

-The History of the Parishes of Whiteford and Holywell (1796)
+T. Pennant, The History of the Parishes of Whiteford and Holywell (1796), p.
+230

 Thomas Pennant also went to great lengths to explain away the blood coloured moss that grew about the well as, ‘mere vegetable productions, far from peculiar to our fountain’, and while entirely correct, you get the sense that he is trying far too hard to undermine the myth and mystery.
-As for the moss being, ‘far from peculiar’, it is worth noting that with the loss of the Halykn Mountain flow to the spring, so to was lost the moss.
+As for the moss being, ‘far from peculiar’, it is worth noting that with the loss of the Halkyn Mountain flow to the spring, so too was lost the moss.

 So while the 18th century seems to have seen a gradual decline in the number of pilgrims visiting the shrine, St Winefride’s continued.
 And things were soon to change markedly with the advent of the 19th century.
 In 1808 the Clerk of the Peace for Flintshire allowed permission for the Star Inn to be used as a chapel - effectively ending nearly 300 years of Catholic suppression.
 And even though the Cambrian Travellers Guide of 1840 claimed that, ‘devotees of the saint were formerly very numerous but of late years they have happily decreased’, it would seem its information was somewhat out of date.
 With the lifting of the legal fetters on Catholic worship in 1808 and, more famously in 1829, the numbers of pilgrims making their way to the shrine began to rise again.
 And, once again, it should be said that not all of those attending the waters were Catholic.
 In all the years after the Reformation through to Catholic Emancipation in 1829, a goodly number of Protestants made use of the well waters, and for the very same reasons Catholics did - because they sought the blessing and help of their God.
 Though attempting to divide Christians down lines of rite and liturgy, the authorities could do little to alter the fundamental faith and hope in the hearts of the people.

 The following decades saw the return of an organised Catholic presence in the town.
 The present Catholic Church in Well Street was built in 1832, beside the Star Inn which had carried the Catholic torch for so long.
 The Star Inn is now two private properties, but the siting of the Catholic church in Well Street was undoubtedly due to it being the home of the Star Inn.
 In 1852 in nearby Pantasaph ‘over the hill, a Capuchin community was founded.
 The Sisters of Chantry arrived in Holywell in 1859 and were given the two Loyola Cottages as a convent, and in 1869 the Jesuit Father Mann bought back the Cross Keys which became a new hospice in 1870.
-In 1873, Father J.B.
-Di Pietro managed to obtain a lease on the well from Holywell Town Council for some £162 per year.
+In 1873, Father J. B. Di Pietro managed to obtain a lease on the well from Holywell Town Council for some £162 per year.
 By 1875 the area around the bathing pool was fitted with cubicles to protect the bathers from the view of passers by - Celia Fiennes and Hester Thrale would have been very pleased.
 In 1886, a new statue of St Winefride was commissioned to replace the one destroyed in the middle of the 17th century.
 And in 1895, St Winefride’s Catholic Hall and School was opened on New Road, a little further up the hill from the well and shrine.
 These buildings are now private homes, but still retain the rather fabulous WVM (Winefride Virgin Martyr) and AMDG (Ad Majorem Dei Gloriam) upon their roofs.

 And on to the 20th Century.
 In 1917 catastrophe struck the well, when underground mining on Halkyn Mountain cut the stream which fed the spring at Holywell.
 Not only did this lead to the well running dry, but led to a considerable decline in industry within the Greenfield Valley that also relied upon the waters of the spring.
 Perhaps unsurprisingly, this led to some loss of faith amongst the erstwhile devout and is considered, in all its long life, one of the lowest points of the well and shrine’s existence.
 Happily, however, another source was found not far from the original, and the flow to the well was restored, if much reduced.
 Little, it seems, is made of the fact that Winefride’s original miraculous flow now makes the surface at Bagillt.
 In 1930, St Winefride’s Mill and Brewery was acquired and turned into the well gardens and custodian’s house we see today.
 By 1976 work on restoring the well chapel to its original state had been completed, the 18th century school room amendments removed.

-Over the years, the devout have left their mark upon the walls, fearless it seems of reprisals, eager to show in any way their grateful thanks
+Over the years, the devout have left their mark upon the walls, fearless it seems of reprisals, eager to show in any way their grateful thanks.

 P1190216.JPG

-And so as we bruisingly make our way through the 21st century, Winefride’s Well and Shrine remains currently in good repair and rude health.
+And so, as we bruisingly make our way through the 21st century, Winefride’s Well and Shrine remains currently in good repair and rude health.
 Open to all, the devout and the curious, Protestant and Catholic, and anyone of any faith who wishes to visit.
 It remains a draw to those who have recognised the inability of the material world to provide them the substance of a life well lived.

 bottom of page